Distributed Ledger Technology Providers

 The presentation will be an integral part of the authorisations process and will give the applicant an opportunity to demonstrate how they will meet the GFSC’s regulatory outcomes/principles.
 We believe that this approach will help reduce the time taken to understand the business, assess the firm’s compliance with the principles and deliver an overall more effective authorisations process.

-Once a licence has been granted, an onsite visit will be completed.
+Once a permission has been granted, an onsite visit will be completed.
 This will give the firm the opportunity to evidence to the GFSC that the processes and controls implemented and communicated during the presentation are effective and work in practice.

 The Regulatory Principles